 CONCLUSION

-The present study concluded that Gramapriya and Vanaraja showed higher body weight compared to native chicken and among the improved varieties Vanaraja was heavier than the Gramapriya.
-The mortality percentage of Vanaraja and Gramapriya was higher than the native chicken during early chick life and no significant difference in mortality percentage in growing phase.
+The present study concluded that Gramapriya and Vanaraja showed higher body weight compared to native chicken, and among the improved varieties, Vanaraja was heavier than Gramapriya.
+The mortality percentage of Vanaraja and Gramapriya was higher than the native chicken during early chick life, and no significant difference in mortality percentage in the growing phase.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)

-Author(s) hereby declare that no generative AI technologies such as large language models (chat, GPT, COPILOT etc) and text-to-image generators have been used during writing or editing of this manuscript.
+Author(s) hereby declare that no generative AI technologies such as large language models (chat, GPT, COPILOT, etc) and text-to-image generators have been used during the writing or editing of this manuscript.

 REFERENCES